 What’s There to Eat in Toy Story Land?

 The Lunch Box Tart is available at all three meals in either Raspberry or Chocolate-Hazelnut.
-This is a must-order, a rich and delicious twist on the classic breakfast treat (and a great value at $3.29).
+This is a must-order, a rich and delicious twist on the classic breakfast treat.
+Definitely make use of mobile ordering at Woody’s Lunch Box as it will save lots of time waiting in line!

 Photo Locations in Toy Story Land